Civil-Service-Human-Resources/csl-service/README.md

 * A postman collection is [available here](docs/csl-service.postman_collection.json) for the following:

-  * Generating oAuth2.0 token using identity-service
+  * Generating oAuth2.0 token using identity-service.
-  * Actuator Endpoints
+  * Actuator Endpoints.
-  * Test Endpoint
+  * Test Endpoint.

 ### Azure Build Pipeline:

-Azure build pipeline is used for the docker container build for the deployment in higher environment.
+* Azure build pipeline is used for the docker container build for the deployment in higher environment.
-Azure build pipeline configuration is [included here](azure-pipelines.yml).
+* Azure build pipeline configuration is [included here](azure-pipelines.yml).